SecureApiGateway/secure-api-gateway-indentity-platform-client/README.md

-# securebanking-identity-platform
+# secure-api-gateway-identity-platform-client
-A multi-module maven project providing client and util libraries for Forgerock identity platform within the Secure Banking Access Toolkit
+A multi-module maven project providing client and util libraries for Forgerock identity platform within the Secure API Gateway